IPER Awards

 Purpose - To recognize excellence in academic research that informs and advances pedagogy for interprofessional education and/or the field of collaborative practice

 Criteria - Nominee must have conducted research that is directly related to interprofessional education and/or collaborative practice (see Awards Overview & Terminology) and grounded in the relevant literature.
 This includes, but is not limited to theoretical perspectives, methodologies, evaluation, and generation of evidence-based knowledge.
 The research direction should be indicative of innovation which has the potential to encourage further research, either by the faculty member or others in the field.
 Note: Research conducted by interdisciplinary teams does not automatically qualify for this award.
 See Awards Overview & Terminology.
-For questions contact IPER Executive Director, Chris Kaunas at ckaunas@tamu.edu.
+For questions, contact IPER Assistant Vice President, Chris Kaunas at ckaunas@tamu.edu.

 Appropriate Areas for Scholarship - For this award, appropriate areas of scholarship directly inform and advance interprofessional education and/or collaborative practice to achieve the Quintuple Aim.
 The main focus of the Journal of Interprofessional Care, the Journal of Interprofessional Education & Practice, and the Journal of Research in Interprofessional Practice and Education is interprofessional education and collaborative practice.
 These publications provide numerous examples of areas of scholarship that are an appropriate focus for this award.